 End Option 1.

+Include in LOAD FOLLOWING template:

 Option 2: If customer has Consumer-Owned Resources serving On-Site Consumer Load include the following text and complete sections (1)(A) and (B) below for each resource.

 Pursuant to section 3.6 of the body of this Agreement, all of «Customer Name»’s Consumer-Owned Resources serving On-Site Consumer Load are listed below.